Vienna has plenty to offer away from the Klimts and giant exhibition venues. Like Fantasy Con, a small event with a big heart. Bring your imagination.

 - Simple, but lovely linocuts by Conin (also known for their comic art)

-- The expressive and innovative ink and watercolour works with a twist of melancholy by Cornelius C., who also kindly took time to talk with me about their process
+- The expressive and innovative ink and watercolour works with a twist of melancholy by Cornelius C., who also kindly took time to discuss their creative process with me

 Inevitably, language issues mean the casual visitor to Vienna perhaps can’t enjoy the full fantasy flavour.
-But the joy in such events is always the relaxed, friendly and judgment-free atmosphere (much as you get with the bigger Vienna COMIX or Vienna Comic Con events).
+But the joy in such events is always the relaxed, friendly and judgment-free atmosphere (much as you get with the bigger Vienna COMIX, AniNite or Vienna Comic Con events).

 Dates, tickets & tips